Dynamically Types Boxes#

 A read-only view of an

-value.- Header:
+amongoc_boxvalue.- Header:

 An

-\(B\), and is only valid as long the original \(B\) remains active.
-Consuming a box \(B\) will invalidate allamongoc_view
+amongoc_view\(V\) is valid if it was created by accessing theamongoc_box::viewmember of an activeamongoc_box\(B\), and is only valid as long the original \(B\) remains active.
+Consuming a box \(B\) will invalidate allamongoc_viewobjects that were created from \(B\).-

 template<typename T>